bchainhub/foxar/docs/dev/architecture.md

 # Architecture

-This document describes the high-level architecture of orbitalis.
+This document describes the high-level architecture of foxar.

 ### `evm/`

-orbitalis's evm tooling.
+foxar's evm tooling.
 This is built around [`revm`](https://github.com/bluealloy/revm) and has additional implementation of

 -   [cheatcodes](./cheatcodes.md) a set of solidity calls dedicated to testing which can manipulate the environment in